MetaMask/web3-dubai-mm-workshop/README.md

 };
 ```

-Add a file named `useMetaMask.tsx` with the follwoing code:
+Add a file named `useMetaMask.tsx` with the following code:

 ```typescript
 import React, { type PropsWithChildren } from "react";